chrisco/playbook/index.md

 ### The deliverables

-At the end of this design and prototyping component, we’ll end up with a git repo containing all the ‘source’ files and templates for the app.
+At the end of this design and prototyping stage, we’ll end up with a git repo containing all the ‘source’ files and templates for the app.
 This will include:

 * HTML(5)
 * JS